God's Ten Words at Sinai and the Ten Things God Said at Creation—Seven Through Ten

-A bit of "word" study on the key words in this "Word" will give some clarification on this one.
+A bit of "word" study on the keywords in this "Word" will clarify this one.

-It is tempting to view this one only in terms of a courtroom setting which this idea could very well include, but I think it is so much more far reaching than testifying in a court of law which many of us could exempt ourselves from.
+It is tempting to view this one only in terms of a courtroom setting, which this idea could very well include, but I think it is so much more far-reaching than testifying in a court of law from which many of us could exempt ourselves.

 The Hebrew word "bear" in this verse means to judge, accuse, and pronounce a sentence against.
 Essentially it is judging people and verbally pronouncing a sentence against them.
 Gossip comes to mind in this respect.

-Again we see this principle illustrated by the religious rulers of the time of Christ who sought any occasion they could to accuse Jesus and eventually it was false accusations that led to His crucifixion.
-Although this was part of the plan for our salvation it is still an image of the level of destruction that can be caused by it.
+Again we see this principle illustrated by the religious rulers of the time of Christ who sought any occasion they could to accuse Jesus.
+Eventually, it was false accusations that led to His crucifixion.
+Although this was part of the plan for our salvation, it is still an image of the level of destruction that can be caused by it.

 The word "false" includes obvious definitions, including ideas of lies and slander.

 Whoever secretly slanders his neighbor, Him I will destroy; The one who has a haughty look and a proud heart, Him I will not endure.

 This verse reveals that pride and self-exaltation are rooted in this sin.
-It is a means to tear one down in order to build oneself up.
+It is a means to tear one down to build oneself up.

 False can also include ideas of idle, useless, and vain words spoken against someone, which also reminds me of gossip.